errorgorn/errorgorn.github.io/_posts/2024-05-14-Elliptical-Orbits.md

 ## Elliptical Orbits

-I couldn't solve the below problem so I will now write a blog post about elliptical orbits.
-Thank you to nor for discussing this with me.
-You can find his blog at <https://nor-blog.surge.sh/>.
+I couldn't solve the below problem which is found in the [AP Phys C: Mech 2012 Practice Exam](https://apcentral.collegeboard.org/media/pdf/ap-physics-c-mechanics-practice-exam-2012.pdf) so I will now write a blog post about elliptical orbits.

 ![ ](/media/elliptical_orbit.jpg)